gabebarros/Prog4/README.txt

   the user may also enter 'exit' to close the program.
 Once a number option has been selected, the user will be prompted for any necessary information required by the chosen option.

+  Interpretation:
+    The 'equipment' table keeps track of a variable 'INUSE'.
+A value of 0 represents an Equipment item currently NOT in use.
+A value of 1 represents an Equipment item currently that IS in use.
+A value of -1 represents a 'deleted' Equipment item which cannot be rented, but is retained for history.
+A value of -2 represents an 'updated' Equipment item which cannot be rented, but is retained for history.

+    The 'equiprental' table keeps track of a variable 'RETURNSTATUS'.
+A value of 0 represents a Rental that has been returned and is therefore completed.
+A value of 1 represents a Rental that is currently being rented, has not been returned, and is therefore active.
+A value of -1 represents a Rental that has been 'deleted' and therefore cannot be updated, but is retained for history.

 ii) Workload Distribution:
   Dylan Carothers II - Responsible for implementing 'Add, update, or delete an equipment inventory record'
     functionality, as well as 'Add, update, or delete an equipment rental record' functionality.
 This includes